 - Notifications – Document expected notifications, when they are expected to occur, and what actions (if any) are required to resolve.
 Common notifications include transaction completion notifications, state change notifications, and workflow approval notifications.

 - Error Handling – Make certain that potential sources of error or exception alarms are appropriately documented; also document what information sources (logs, metrics, etc.) are available to assist in root cause analysis for process and data errors.

 - Disaster Recovery – Document the process used for recovery from a catastrophic system failure.
 Ensure that the overall system is resilient enough that recovery of an outage at any level is recoverable, and that the process used for system recovery is fully documented and tested.

 8. Establish and follow project standards

 For any major platform rollout, a bit of planning up-front can save you from major headaches down the road.
 When the platform rollout is an enterprise integration system that has the potential to act as the “glue” for processes and teams throughout your organization, that initial effort becomes critical to the success of the project, and ultimately, your business.
-Focusing on design best practices, naming and development guidelines, and overall performance and maintainability early on in the project’s planning stage will set your organization on the path to success; for a detailed set of XTIVIA’s Boomi Best Practices, see our Dell Boomi Best Practices & Process Design Guidelines article.
+Focusing on design best practices, naming and development guidelines, and overall performance and maintainability early on in the project’s planning stage will set your organization on the path to success; for a detailed set of XTIVIA’s Boomi Best Practices, see our Boomi Best Practices & Process Design Guidelines article.